From Trails to Traffic Jams

 One of history’s lessons for Chicago road planners is that more roads attract more drivers.
 The 1974 Guide reported that the interstates (which had been designed, like the old Lincoln Highway, to skirt cities for the sake of cross-country speed) “provided expressways that eliminate traffic congestion and permit speedy passage between distant points.”
 But within urbanized Chicagoland, the expressways at peak periods created traffic congestion that prevented speedy passage between near points.
 What happened to the railroads in the 19th century happened to road builders in the 20th.
 As happened in every American big city, interstate and kindred highways intended to speed long-distance intercity travelers were exploited by local commuters.
 The tollways in particular came under political pressure to add exits and entrances.
 Seventy percent of the traffic on Chicagoland toll roads in the 1970s was long-distance travelers; a generation later, 70 percent of the traffic consisted of local commuters.

-The suburbs have their own expressway system.
-Washington would not build all the highways the hinterland needed and the State of Illinois could not.
+Such was the demand for town-to-town travel in the Chicago hinterland that the suburbs built their own local expressway system.
+This one would not be built by Washington out of interstate road funds and the State of Illinois could not build it.
 Funding shortfalls led to innovation in the form of the Illinois Tollway Authority, which began a system of pay-as-you-go roads in the 1950s consisting of both new roads and extensions and bypasses of existing interstates built to interstate standard.

 The railroads spawned new towns as they reached into the hinterland, and so did the interstates and their tolled cousins.
 Sometimes those old railroad suburbs and the new automobile suburbs were the same towns.
 When the East-West Tollway opened in 1963, Naperville said goodbye to its past as a railroad stop and hello to a future as one of America’s fastest-growing edge cities.
 Schaumerg also was turned into a boomtown.
 As a hundred municipal histories attest, location is destiny.